MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/impliedordergridbehavior.md

 ms.prod: xamarin
 ---

-# ImpliedOrderGridBehavior
+# Xamarin Community Toolkit ImpliedOrderGridBehavior

 The ImpliedOrderGridBehavior enables you to automatically assign a `Grid` row and column to a view based on the order the view is added to the `Grid`.
 You only need to setup the row and column definitions and then add children to the Grid.
 You may still assign `RowSpan` and `ColumnSpan` to views and their values will be taken into account when assigning a row and column to a view.
 If a view has a user defined row or column value it will be honored.

-## Logging and Exceptions
+## Logging and exceptions

 By default the behavior will log warnings for the following conditions: